tobi-the-fraggel/3d-Kinect-UE4-Mapping/README.md

 I wish I could offer this code completely open source **but** I can't as we have used (and included) proprietary libraries.
 So whatever you want to do with this code, you need to at least follow the copyright notes of [Microsofts Kinect SDK](https://www.microsoft.com/en-us/download/details.aspx?id=44561) and [Lightbuzz](https://github.com/LightBuzz/Kinect-Drawing) "Kinect-Drawing" application.
 The latter is published under the [MIT-License](https://github.com/LightBuzz/Kinect-Drawing/blob/master/LICENSE).

 ### Final Notes
-Big shoutout goes to [Jingzhou Chen](https://github.com/TangoChen/KinectV2MouseControl).
+Big shoutout goes to [TangoChen](https://github.com/TangoChen/KinectV2MouseControl).
 His repository gave us a first glimpse of Kinect and we used it as an entry point for our own development.